bifurcation/expect-ct/draft-stark-expect-ct.md

 # Reporting Expect-CT Failure

+When the UA attempts to connect to a Known Expect-CT Host and the connection is not CT-qualified, the UA SHOULD report Expect-CT failures to the `report-uri`, if any, in the Known Expect-CT Host's Expect-CT metadata.

-When the UA receives an Expect-CT header with a `report-uri` directive that does not comply with the UA's CT Policy, or when the UA connects to a Known Expect-CT Host that does not comply with the CT Policy, the UA SHOULD report Expect-CT failures to the configured `report-uri`.
+When the UA receives an Expect-CT response header field over a connection that is not CT-qualified, if the UA has not already sent an Expect-CT report for this connection, then the UA SHOULD report Expect-CT failures to the configured `report-uri`, if any.

 ## Generating a violation report